ChrisLynchCodes/service-finder/README.md

 **Technology Stack**: Spring Boot, Eureka

 **Purpose**: This repository contains the Eureka server component of my microservices architecture.
-It serves as the service registry for all our microservices, enabling dynamic service discovery.
+It serves as the service registry for all of my microservices, enabling dynamic service discovery.

 **Usage**: Other microservices in our ecosystem register with this Eureka server to facilitate communication and load balancing.